Jatin003/Jatin003/README.md

 <h1 align="center">Hello there</h1>
 <p align="center">Hii!
-I'm Jatin Sharma, an undergraduate living an awesome life.I am new to open source currently learning backend development.</p>
+I'm Jatin Sharma, an undergraduate living an awesome life.
+I am new to open source and currently learning backend development.</p>

 - 👯 I’m looking to collaborate on **projects**